top of page

 REVENGE ADDICTION

-Dr. James Kimmel, Jr. and Dr. Phil McGraw discuss how rage and violence are caused by addictive brain-biological processes and how public health and self-help addiction recovery approaches can be used to make our lives, homes, schools, workplaces, and communities safer and more peaceful.
+Oprah, Dr. Phil, and Dr. James Kimmel, Jr. discuss how online and real world rage and violence are caused by addictive brain-biological processes and how standard addiction prevention and treatment strategies and powerful, self-healing forgiveness approaches can make our lives, families, schools, workplaces, communities--and even our nation--safer, healthier, and more peaceful.

 What Is Revenge Addiction?